 It is possible to erase one row (1024 bytes of data), provided the block is not code-protected or erase/write-protected.
 Rows are located at static boundaries beginning at program memory address 000000h, extending to the internal program memory limit (see Section 2.2 "Memory Maps").

-The Row Erase duration is externally timed and is controlled by PGC.
-After the WR bit in EECON1 is set, a NOP is issued, where the 4th PGC is held high for the duration of the programming time, P9.
+The Row Erase duration is internally timed.
+After the WR bit in EECON1 is set, a MOP is issued, where the 4th PGC is held high for the duration of the Row Erase time, P10.